awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 kubectl get pods -n eks-connector
 ```

-There are two `eks-connector-x` pods in the Running state\.

 ### Inspect logs of Amazon EKS Connector<a name="tsc-logs"></a>

 The Amazon EKS Connector Pod consists of three containers\.
 You can inspect the logs of all three of them\.